 KDI School Alumni Office regularly posts updates on our website regarding the life events and accomplishments of our alumni.
 Alumni's outstanding achievements are also included in our school newsletters, The Globe and e-Globe.
-On the news of an alum's demise, KDI School Alumni Office sends an 'Alumni Association Flag' to the family of the deceased (for Korean alumni only).
-Please share any pertinent news with us by email at alumni@kdischool.ac.kr.
+On the news of an alum's marriage or demise, KDI School Alumni Office sends an 'Alumni Association Flag' to show solidarity and support.
+(For Korean alumni only) Please share any pertinent news with us by email at alumni@kdischool.ac.kr.

-If you have any questions or comments, please contact Ms. Mary Jang, who belongs to KDI School's Public Relations Team (044-550-1274 / mr\jang@kdischool.ac.kr).
+If you have any questions or comments, please contact Ms. Suzy Shin, who belongs to KDI School's Public Relations Team (044-550-1274 / ha shin@kdischool.ac.kr).